Pickens turns away from wind to natural gas

 For the new effort, he has developed three television commercials with a toughened emphasis on national security.
 He is preparing to tour the country again to inspire his “army” of citizens to lobby Congress for tax incentives.
 He will not disclose how much he expects to spend on the effort this time.

-In the old version of the plan, Mr. Pickens called on the country to build thousands of wind turbines from Texas to Canada and install transmission lines to deliver the new power to cities across the country.
+In the old version of the plan, Mr. Pickens called on the country to build thousands of wind turbines from Texas to Canada and install transmission lines to deliver the new power to cities across the country, part of his push for wind and natural gas at the time.
 Now, he is playing down wind because he says it has become almost impossible to finance a wind project, largely because cheap gas has made wind power less competitive.
 His focus is now almost entirely on gas.

 “All you need to do is get the oar in the water,” he said.
-“Then you are on your way to get off OPEC oil.”
+“Then you are on your way to pursue oil alternatives and get off OPEC oil.”

 Mr. Pickens has not been winning many battles lately.
 His natural gas fueling company spent an estimated $3 million on an unsuccessful 2008 California ballot initiative that would have authorized the state to borrow $5 billion to invest in natural gas and alternative energy.
 Then his multibillion-dollar wind project in the Texas panhandle fizzled because of the credit crisis, regulatory issues and other problems.
 He was forced to put the project on the back burner last year.